-The depths to four plates buried in Whareama Estuary (see Robertson and Stevens 2008) were measured in January 2015 as part of annual long term sedimentation rate monitoring in the estuary (Figure 2, Table 2).
+The depths to four plates buried in Whareama Estuary (see Robertson and Stevens 2008) were measured in January 2016 as part of annual long term sedimentation rate monitoring in the estuary (Figure 2, Table 2).

-Mean annual sedimentation rates for the site since 2008 range from -2 to +21.8mm/yr.
+Mean annual sedimentation rates for the site since 2008 range from -2 to +33.3mm/yr.
 The variance between years is almost certainly due to river related deposition and erosion of sediment.
-The highest rate of sedimentation was recorded in 2011 (21.8mm/yr - Table 2).
-In 2015, 6mm of deposition was recorded over the previous 12 months.
-The overall site has shown a mean increase of 10.5mm/ yr, and a total increase of 73mm since 2008.
+The highest rate of net sediment deposition measured was recorded in 2016, covering the period Jan 2015 to Jan 2016.

+Since 2008 site overall has shown a mean increase of 13.3mm/yr, and a total increase of 107mm.
 This mean sedimentation rate is in the "very high" risk category and indicates that the intertidal flats in the lower Whareama Estuary are currently infilling at a rapid rate.

 Figure 3.
 Example of intertidal soft mud deposits at Whareama Estuary, Site WhaB, Jan.
-2015.
+2016.